kermitt2/delft/Readme.md

 __NER__:

-* benchmark with OntoNotes 5 and French NER
+* benchmark with OntoNotes 5 (English and other languages) and French NER

 __Production stack__:

 * see how efficiently feed and execute those Keras/Tensorflow models with DL4J/Java

 __Build more models and examples__...

+* e.g. POS tagger and dependency parser

 ## License and contact